Trump floats pulling security clearance of 'unglued' ex-FBI official Phil Mudd after fiery rant

 The former FBI official then became visibly enraged, shouting “answer the question” at Dennard and insisting that he has “zero consulting relationships with the U.S. government” while Dennard continued to explain that he means private sector work.

 “We’re done, Jim," he then said.
 “Get out.
-Twenty five years in the service and this is the shit I get?
+Twenty five years in the service and this is the s--- I get?
 Get out,” Mudd snapped at the end of the segment.

 Mudd, who is among the dozens of former intelligence officials that criticized Trump over his decision to revoke clearance for the former CIA director, earned praise from Michael Hayden, a former CIA director whose clearance the president said he's reviewing, calling Mudd a “hero” and a “counter terrorism giant.”